Woodland Glade at Kew Gardens

 A unique collection

 Kew staff have taken part in many collecting expeditions overseas including trips to South Korea (1982 and 1989), Chile (1985), China (1985 to 2003), Turkey (1989), Taiwan (1992) and Japan (1998).Look out for one of these collected plants, the Emmemopherys henryi collected from Youyang County in China.
 A member of the Rubiaceae family, it was described by collector Ernest H. Wilson as "one of the most strikingly beautiful trees of Chinese forests" back in 1907.

 Nearby to the Woodland Glade is the Waterlily Pond, with its profusion of aquatic life as well as beautiful plants.

 Dedicate a woodland area

 Dedicating a woodland area will fund Kew's work in horticulture, and these woodland areas are available for a donation of £1000.

-Your donation will be recorded with your personal dedication on the Touchscreen Register at Kew Gardens, located in the Secluded Garden glasshouse, and you will receive a certificate thanking you for your gift.
+Your donation will be recorded with your personal dedication on the Commemorative Register at Kew Gardens, and you will receive a certificate thanking you for your gift.

 Make a dedication today

 - download our Commemorative Giving Donation form, complete and return it